Fighting fire with fliers: How drones are combating California's record wildfires

 But this doesn't mean they don't run into some fire-specific problems.
 Dense smoke can sometimes knock sensors and cameras for a loop.
 Dennebaum tells me about a drone that sensed smoke as a solid object, triggering the collision avoidance system.

 Then there's battery life.
-While some larger drones can fly for up to 40 minutes, flying in high winds or carrying a payload can significantly cut flight time.
-Still, this restriction may have a bright side to it; it gives pilots the mental break they need to help them refocus.
+While some larger drones can fly for up to 40 minutes, maneuvering in high winds or carrying a payload can significantly cut flight time.
+Still, this restriction may have a bright side: It gives pilots the mental break they need to help them refocus.

 Drones offer an unparalleled perspective for firefighters to spot threats.
 But the real potential is yet to come.
 Fire crews could deploy swarms of drones to get different views of the same fire, or send up drones with water tanks to complement traditional aerial firefighting tools, such as helicopters and planes.